Frequently Asked Questions

 Learning to live with a roommate is an important part of your housing experience.
 Residence halls are excellent places to develop lifelong friendships, so why not begin with your roommate?
 The key to roommate survival is mutual respect.
 Be aware of your own rights, but also be sensitive to others.
 If by chance you cannot work out differences with your roommate, contact your resident assistant (RA).
 They have been trained in arbitration and conflict resolution.
 RAs are very much aware of what residence living is all about and they can be great assistance to you.

-If you would like to know who your roommate is, feel free to browse Webster.
+If you would like to know who your roommate/suitemates are, log into Webster to view those details.

 Are phone lines available?

 Phone lines are available in the EOU residence halls by request only.
 Contact Residence Life Office at firstname.lastname@example.org.